Khurshed21/lecture-1/Readme.md

+# Getting started with javascript

 JavaScript is a popular programming language that has a wide range of applications.
+___